 You can subscribe to the Arsecast on iTunes by clicking here.
 Or if you want to subscribe directly to the feed URL you can do so too (this is a much better way to do it as you don’t experience the delays from iTunes).
-To download this week’s Arsecast directly – click here 21mb MP3) or you can listen directly below without leaving this very page.
+To download this week’s Arsecast directly click here – 29mb MP3.